Amazon Web Services (AWS) Outage: 3 Key Lessons Learned

 Platforms like AWS give businesses a competitive edge by allowing them to deploy and host applications in the cloud.
 One of the most appealing benefits of cloud storage solutions is high availability, but last week's incident begs the question: what happens when one of the world's top cloud leaders does go down and how does that impact business continuity for its thousands of customers?
 Moreover, maybe it's time to consider a different cloud provider?

 Hybrid Cloud Solutions

 Relying on the availability of one cloud provider will mean that, at some point, you'll be at the mercy of that provider's ability to get your applications, systems, or website back up and running.
-Strategically distributing your systems across cloud providers can help you avoid that situation.
+Strategically distributing your systems across a small number of cloud providers can help you avoid that situation.

 Geographically Dispersed Cloud Platforms

 The AWS incident effected customers on the East Coast.
 When you choose cloud services that are geographically dispersed, or use a service that replicates your data securely to multiple data centers in diverse locations, you can have confidence that a localized interruption won't impact your business.
 (Read: Why Geography Matters in Cloud Backup)